 It is imperative to protect your home from this deadly gaseous death.
 Installing reputable carbon monoxide detectors can be the literal difference between life and death.
 If undetected, this leaking gas can kill an entire family in a matter of hours, or in some cases, minutes.

 Carbon monoxide can be released by some of the most common systems within a home.
 Items like a gas range, stove, gas clothes dryer, water heater, furnace, gas or wood fireplace, space heaters, car exhaust, charcoal grills, and clogged chimneys or flues can cause this gas to be emitted into your home.

 Here are a few ways to prevent this from happening:

 While carbon monoxide detectors are recommended, smoke detectors are mandatory.
-This one little device can save the life of your entire family in the matter of seconds.
+This one little device can save the life of your entire family in a matter of seconds.
 Smoke detectors provide early warning to help prevent fire fatalities.